JavaScriptJacksn/opinionated-news-social-media/README.md

         - Database URL
         - Cloudinary URL
         - Secret Key (new one after security leak)
-    - The application was deployed early into development to ensure services on  heroku and the postgres database was working
+    - The application was deployed early into development to ensure services on  heroku and the postgres database was working.
-    - This ensured little issues were encountered at later stages of deployment Config vars for secret keys and database URLs were established
+    - This ensured little issues were encountered at later stages of deployment.
 - Final deployments
-    - DEBUG was set to False in Django settings
+    - DEBUG was set to False in Django settings.
-    - Disable collect static was removed
+    - Disable collect static was removed.

 ## Credits